 Jobs in Anchorage, Alaska

 While Juneau is Alaska’s capital, Anchorage is the state’s largest city.
 In fact, more than 40 percent of all Alaskans live in Anchorage, attracted by its modern infrastructure, untamed charm, and famously low tax rate.
-Anchorage is located on Alaska’s southern coastline, due north of the Kenai Peninsula and south of Mount McKinley and Denali.
+Anchorage is located on Alaska’s southern coastline, due north of the Kenai Peninsula and south of Mount Denali (formerly know as Mt.
+McKinley) and Denali.

 Even a big Alaskan city like Anchorage offers a wealth of outdoor experiences.
 In summer travelers can fish for famous Alaskan wild salmon or trout in the city’s waterways, or discover the rivers with a ride in a kayak or canoe.